-One good reason to use stories along with design specifications is to keep the real-world context available for reference.
-As the conversation move into technical details, it’s easy to forget what a feature was added or how it might be used.
+One good reason to use stories with design specifications is to keep the real-world context available for reference.
+As the conversation moves into technical details, it’s easy to forget what feature was added or how it might be used.

-These days, it’s virtually impossible to communicate user needs or discussing design with product teams without running into conversations around scenarios (Carroll, J.M., 2003), user stories (Wiegers, K., & Beatty, J. Software Requirements, 2013), personas (Cooper et al, 2014), storyboards (Buxton, 2007), narrative structures (Freytag, 1900), and many other story forms in best practices in user experience methodologies.
+These days, it’s virtually impossible to communicate user needs or discuss designs with product teams without running into conversations around scenarios (Carroll, J.M., 2003), user stories (Wiegers, K., & Beatty, J. Software Requirements, 2013), personas (Cooper et al., 2014), storyboards (Buxton, 2007), narrative structures (Freytag, 1900), and many other story forms in best practices in user experience methodologies.

-Out of those, Personas, Scenarios, and User Stories are the de-facto standard of communicating user requirements to product development teams.
+Personas, Scenarios, and User Stories are the de-facto standard for communicating user requirements to product development teams.

 Discussing Design through Personas and Scenarios

-A typical persona description should be a synthesis of the most important details observed during research, becoming an effective communication tool.
+A typical persona description should synthesize the most important details observed during research, becoming an effective communication tool.
 This persona narrative should not contain every observed detail: it quickly introduces the persona in terms of his job or lifestyle.
-It briefly stretches a day in his life, including peeves, concerns and interests that have a direct bearing on the product (Cooper, A., Reimann, R., Cronin, D., & Noessel, C., About face, 2014).
-This persona narrative or story should express what the person is looking for in the product by a way of conclusion and should be very informative to the design strategy.
+It briefly stretches a day in his life, including peeves, concerns, and interests that directly affect the product (Cooper, A., Reimann, R., Cronin, D., & Noessel, C., About face, 2014).
+This persona narrative or story should express what the person is looking for in the product by way of a conclusion and should be very informative to the design strategy.

-A scenario describes human activities or tasks in a story that allows exploration and discussion of texts, needs and requirement.
-It does not necessarily describe the use of of the software or other technological support used to achieve a goal.
+A scenario describes human activities or tasks in a story that allows exploration and discussion of texts, needs, and requirements.
+It does not necessarily describe the use of the software or other technological support used to achieve a goal.
 (Sharp, H., Preece, J., & Rogers, Y., Interaction Design: Beyond Human-Computer Interaction, 2019).

 Context scenarios address questions such as the following:

-- In what setting(s) will the product be uses?
+- In what setting(s) will the product be used?

 - Will it be used for extended amounts of time?